 Definition – know what PR is and what it isn’t.
 I always ask candidates to tell me the difference between PR and advertising.
 If you can’t answer, you need to research this further.
 It’s surprising how many people want to get into PR, without understanding what it involves.
 Make sure you’re not one of them.

 Education – if you know you want a PR career before selecting your degree, then choose something directly related.
 There are now public relations degrees.
 Mass communications, marketing or journalism degrees will also be directly relevant.
+Looking for Online CLEP Courses?
+You may find some of the information helpful as you CLEP prep for your test.

 Sector – choose which vertical industry sector you want to focus on.
 Make sure it’s something that interests you.
 You will be talking about that topic everyday in quite granular detail.
 Take technology for example, it’s not just about computers, tvs and cell phones.
 More likely it’s about the software which designs the silicon chip inside each of those.